 Zone 5 training is also good for practicing starts and working on reaction time.

 Maximum effort training is done mostly by time, not by heart rate.
-In reality, heart rate may not even jump to over 90% throughout most of the training session.
+In reality, you might not even reach Zone 5 heart rate throughout your session.
+But it doesn’t mean that you’re not inducing the right amount of stress on the body.

 However, heart rate is a great way to check if the body has recovered from the intervals.
 As soon as the heart rate can’t drop to Zone 1-2 after 2-3 minutes – it’s time to end the workout.